jiyorude/avant/README.md

 **Free-map-mode, map-assist-mode or custom-map-mode**

-**Production-mode, post-mode, or workflow-mode** <br/>
+**Production-mode, post-mode, or workflow-mode**
 If `production-mode` is selected, avant will only output data relevant for the production process of Quake III Machinima, such as camera parameters, camera animation, framerate, film length and so forth.
 It will not create a post-production workflow.
 This mode comes in handy when you want to have your shots predetermined for you, but want to keep full control of your post-production pipeline.

 `Post-mode`, on the other hand, works on the other side of the spectrum.
 It assumes the user has already created footage ready to be used for post-production and asks the user for input data from their existing footage, such as amount of shots, shotlength and framerate, and generates a post-production workflow based on the shot input.
 This mode comes in handy when you want full control over your shots but want to randomize your post-production workflow.

-`Workflow-mode` combines both `production-mode` and `post-mode` by generating both the production and post-production data for the user; thus completely randomizing the project.
+`Workflow-mode` combines both `production-mode` and `post-mode` by generating both the production and post-production data for the user.

 <br/>